ezterry/mcServerWrapper/README.md

 A small self contained python wrapper to aid in running a Minecraft server instance.

+This script is designed to run on on top of many versions of Minecraft thus providing the same functionality to both modded and vanilla mc installations.

+While other versions are expected to work it has been tested with:

+* Forge for mc1.7.10
+* mc1.8.3-1.8.7
+* mc1.9.* with and without forge
+* mc1.10.* with and without forge

 ## Features

 * Curses interface, while very bare bones this allows typing a command outside